 Medical Dosimetry Master's Degree Programs

-Medical dosimetry master's programs are similar in size to baccalaureate programs and on average take two years of full-time study to complete.
+Master's programs take two years of full-time study to complete.
 Besides a bachelor's degree, certification as a radiation therapist is a required prerequisite of most programs.
 In addition to coursework, clinical internships and research projects are a significant part of the curriculum.
 Some graduate programs offer alternative tracks for students who are already certified medical dosimetrists.
 Programs may lead to a Master of Science in Medical Dosimetry, a Master of Health Science in Medical Dosimetry or a Master of Science in Allied Health Sciences with a medical dosimetry specialization.
-Courses that master's degree students might take include:
+Courses students might take include:

 - Cross-sectional anatomy